mickfuzz/dyne_docs/src/terminal/docs/35-the-sed-text-processor.md

     $ cat newtestfile
     line with a dog

-The regular expression \^\$ means \"match a line that has nothing between the beginning and the end\", in other words, a blank line.
-So you can remove all blank lines using the \"d\" command with that regular
+The regular expression \^\$ means "match a line that has nothing between the beginning and the end", in other words, a blank line.
+So you can remove all blank lines using the "d" command with that regular
 expression:

     $ sed "/^$/d" inputfile > outputfile